nenadmarkus/p/visualizing-audio-with-cppns/index.md

 <img src="g32.jpg" style="width: 20%;" alt="grayscale CPPN art with N=8, H=32">
 </center>

-We can see that the images in some intuitive sense become less and less smooth as we increase $`H`$.
+We can see that the images in some intuitive sense become less and less smooth as we increase $H$.
-Similar behaviour can be observed by modifying the depth of the CPPN, $`L`$.
+Similar behaviour can be observed by modifying the depth of the CPPN, $L$.
 I.e., the presented experiment visually shows how the capacity of the network increases with its complexity.

 In the next few sections we show how to effectively incorporate audio features into the CPPN art generation.